 Attack/Movement: When you approach the boss you hear a typical Bavarian instrumental music which he is playing on the accordion.
 When the player moves to close to him he either blows the player away with his instrument or he strikes on the ground with the accordion and the player is stunned for a short period.
 To hurt the player, he plays music notes which can be dodged.

-Items to obtain: When the player defeats the boss he of course drops some gold and the lederhosen of Deafy Griefy, because when the player wants to return them to Deafy Griefy he tells the player that he can keep the lederhosen because he found some that are way trendier.
+Items to obtain: When the player defeats the boss he, of course, drops some gold and the lederhosen of Deafy Griefy, because when the player wants to return them to Deafy Griefy he tells the player that he can keep the lederhosen because he found some that are way trendier.
 The lederhosen have the ability to protect the player from a specific witch spell.

 Mike Maxon

-Quest: One can buy a microphone from a merchant (only buyable if you helped Dully Cully become King), which unlocks the entrance to a cave (the player has to speak a code word in the microphone in front of the cave, which is told to the player by one of the people in the town (may be changed)).
+Quest: One can buy a microphone from a merchant (only buyable if you helped Dully Cully to become King), which unlocks the entrance to a cave (the player has to speak a code word in the microphone in front of the cave, which is told to the player by one of the people in the town (may be changed)).
 The cave is a little dungeon.
 Throughout the cave the player sometimes hears a “He-He” or “Ouh” (like Michael Jackson).
 When this occurs for the first time the Adventurer says “Oh my god!
 What was that?”
 After the player has reached the end of the dungeon, he finds a stage with a microphone stand.
 One now has the option to insert the microphone into the microphone stand.
 If he does so another “He-He” sounds and a zombie Mike appears.
 After Mike is defeated, Dully Cully appears with some workers and says: „We’ll take that” and they take the stage with them to Dully Cully’s Castle.

 Apperance: (Mike Maxon reminds you of someone, but you couldn’t recall who exactly) Mike Maxon looks like a zombie version of Michael Jackson with a grey suit and fedora.